levkk/rwf/docs/docs/models/migrations.md

 The `revert` command automatically executes the "down" file for the last migration.
 If you'd like to revert more than one migration, specify the version to which you want to revert to, by passing the `--version <VERSION>` argument.

-Re-running the last migration can be done by running `rwf-cli migrate run` command again.
+Re-running the last migration can be done by running `migrate run` command again.

 ## Flush the database

 In local development, it's sometimes useful to delete everything in your database and start again.
-To do so, you can run the `rwf-cli migrate flush` command.
+To do so, you can run the `migrate flush` command.
 This command will revert all migrations in reverse order, and re-apply them in normal order again.

 !!! warning
     Running `rwf-cli migrate flush` will delete all your data.
 Never run this command in production.